EGI-Federation/eosc-data-transfer/README.md

 1. Copy the file `src/main/docker/.env.template` to `src/main/docker/.env` and edit the environment variables `SERVICE_DOMAIN` and `SERVICE_URL` to be the domain name and the fully qualified URL (including the protocol HTTPS, the domain name and the port) at which the API will be available.
-Also provide and email address that will be used, together with the domain name, to request an SSL certificate for the webserver serving the API.
+Also provide an email address that will be used, together with the domain name, to request an SSL certificate for the webserver serving the API.

 2. Run the command `build.sh` (or `build.cmd` on Windows) to build and run the containers that implement